If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - Puffy Jackets

-- Leather Jackets: I’m too chicken to embroider directly onto a leather jacket and instead prefer making patches!
+- Leather Jackets: I’m too chicken to embroider directly onto a leather jacket and instead prefer embroidering patches!

 - Rain Coats